top of page

 Flexibility vs. Structure

-Delegation
+Task Delegation

-Consider delegating tasks to others if you have multiple projects on your hand.
+Consider delegating tasks to others if you have multiple projects on your hands.
 Assistants or team members are there to lend a hand, so reach out before you burn out.
 Evenly distributed workloads allow for less stress and more focused work.

 5. Developing a Personal Workflow